Meet Rob Daniels

 September 2017 – Present

-• Designated lead advisory counsel, MDOT-SHA Connected and Automated Vehicle (CAV) Workgroup
+• Advisory counsel, MDOT-SHA Automated Vehicle (AV) Workgroup

 Office of the State’s Attorney, Baltimore City, MD